Ahmed-Abou-Emran/the-wild-oasis/README.md

 - **Supabase**: An open-source alternative to Firebase that provides real-time and secure database services.

+- **React-Query**: A Powerful asynchronous state management for TS/JS, React, Solid, Vue and Svelte

 - **Styled-Components**: A CSS-in-JS library for styling React components.

 - **React-Hot-Toast**: A toast notification library for React applications.